asifmallik/brackets-rezymer/README.md

 `File` > `Extension Manager` > `Install from URL` > `http://github.com/asifmallik/brackets-rezymer` > `Install`

 ##Future
-I am currently working on the atom editor version of this extension with CoffeeScript
+I am currently working on the atom editor version of this extension with CoffeeScript and of course improving Brackets Rezymer.
+Check TODO.md for more.

 Enjoy!